leemason/tenantable/README.md

 Once resolved it sets the default database connection with the saved values.

-This prevents the need to keep switching, or programatically accessing the right connection depending on the tenant being viewed.
+This prevents the need to keep switching, or programatically accessing the right connection depending on the tenant being accessed.

+This means all of your routes, models, etc will run on the active tenant database (unless explicitly stated via ```::connection('name')```)

 This is how things work during a HTTP request: